“This post contains affiliate links.”

 - 1/4 cup Panko breadcrumbs

-- 2 slices Serrano Ham torn into small pieces plus more for garnish if desired
+- 2 slices Serrano Ham torn into small pieces optional

 - Nonstick cooking spray

 Preheat oven to 350 degrees F. Saute' minced onion, white portion of scallions, and diced mushroom stems in 1 tbsp. spread/butter on medium heat.
 When onions are translucent, add season salt, sugar, and pepper.
 Continue cooking for 2 minutes.
 Add leftover mashed potatoes and ham into pan.
 Stir until combined.
 Season to taste.

 Spray oven proof baking dish with nonstick spray, stuff mushroom caps with potato mixture and place on dish.
 Top mushrooms with generous amount of breadcrumbs, gently pressing into potato mixture.
 Top with 2 tbsp. melted spread/butter of choice.
 (I also coated generously in cooking spray to ensure a golden brown shade.)